- Is Peanut Butter Good for You?

 Peanut Butter Doesn’t Belong In Your Pantry

-Adding more fats to your diet will keep you healthier, but only if you choose the right type of fats.
+Is peanut butter good for you?
+The answer is no. Adding more fats to your diet will keep you healthier, but only if you choose the right type of fats.

-You don’t have to give up the creaminess of peanut butter — there are plenty of other high fat, low carb healthy nut butters to choose from, including macadamia, cashew, pecan, and hazelnut.
+You don’t have to give up the creaminess of peanut butter — there are plenty of other high-fat, low-carb, healthy nut butters to choose from, including macadamia, cashew, pecan, and hazelnut.

 Opting for these nuts and banishing peanut butter from your diet will contribute to lower inflammation and better health.